secuy/ibTGN/README.md

-# ibTGN
-### EXPLORING CONSISTENCY OF CONNECTOME ACROSS SPECIES USING INTER-BUNDLE TOPOLOGICAL GRAPH NETWORK (IBTGN)
+# Cross-Species Connectome Consistency via Inter-Bundle Topological Graph Network (ibTGN)
 This project is the source code of a paper published at the __IEEE ISBI 2025__ conference, titled: __Exploring Consistency of Connectome Across Species Using Inter-Bundle Topological Graph Network (ibTGN)__.
-# Cross-Species Connectome Consistency via Inter-Bundle Topological Graph Network (ibTGN)

 ## Introduction